selfapplied/opic/case_studies/core/emit/README.md

-# Project to Runtime
+# Emit to Runtime

-**Solve semantically, then project to target runtime.**
+**Solve semantically, then emit to target runtime.**

 ## What It Demonstrates

-This case study crystallizes the "solve → project" pattern:
+This case study crystallizes the "solve → emit" pattern:

 1. **OPIC solves semantically** through its implicit system
-2. **Then projects** that meaning to a target runtime
+2. **Then emits** that meaning to a target runtime
-3. **No complex constraint graphs** - just projection
+3. **No complex constraint graphs** - just emission

 ## Key Files

-- `project.ops` — Example showing semantic solve + runtime projection
+- `emit.ops` — Example showing semantic solve + runtime emission

 ## Philosophy